morphatic/isat-portfolio/service/service_narrative.md

 I have been a consistent and energetic participant in service that serves students, ISAT, JMU, my profession, and my community.
 Wherever possible, I have sought to use my particular strengths and talents in my service, i.e.

 * my deep understanding of technology, and
-* my understanding of learning, motivation, and pedagogy.
+* my understanding of learning, motivation, assessment, and pedagogy.

 I believe I have pursued opportunities to use my expertise effectively within the ISAT Department, at the University level, and increasingly in national and international contexts.
 I will summarize my activities and accomplishments here.